MortezaTavasoly/Newsletter-sign-up-form/Readme.md

-this project design is inspired by : https://www.frontendmentor.io
+this is a responsive designed project inspired by : https://www.frontendmentor.io